lucasbarbosa/lucasbarbosa/README.md

 - ⚡ Fun fact: ...
 -->

-🌐 Sobre mim:
+🌐 About me:
-Sou um entusiasta da tecnologia e especialista em desenvolvimento de software com mais de 17 anos de experiência, atendendo empresas nacionais e multinacionais de diversos segmentos: construção civil, fiscal e contábil, serviços financeiros, auditoria médica, etc. Destaco em minhas habilidades a busca constante pela melhoria nos processos, focando em melhorar o desempenho e qualidade das aplicações.

-Minha stack principal é Microsoft, focado em .NET, MVC, SQL, Azure e Frontend (HTML, Javascript, CSS, Bootstrap, Angular).
-Nos últimos anos venho estudando Arquitetura e Testes de Software, trazendo bons resultados nos projetos.

-Sou professor voluntário e faço mentoria para pessoas que estão em início e transição de carreira para TI.
+I am a software developer with 17+ years of experience, serving national and multinational companies in areas such as: construction, tax and accounting, financial services, medical auditing, etc. I highlight in my skills the constant search for improvement in processes, focusing on enhancing the performance and quality of applications.

+My main stack is Microsoft-based, focusing on .NET, MVC, SQL, Azure, and Frontend (HTML, Javascript, CSS, Bootstrap, Angular).
+In recent years, I have been studying Software Architecture and Testing, bringing more quality to projects.

+I also volunteer as a teacher and mentor for people who are starting or transitioning their careers to IT.

-💻 Habilidades Técnicas:
+💻 Technical Skills:
-• Conhecimentos avançados em C#, .NET Core e Full Framework, Entity, Dapper, MVC, Razor, Bootstrap, GIT, WebAPI, NodeJS e Azure.
+• Advanced knowledge in C#, .NET Core and Full Framework, Entity, Dapper, MVC, Razor, Bootstrap, GIT, WebAPI, NodeJS, and Azure.
-• Sólidos conhecimentos em ASP, SQL Server, HTML, CSS, JavaScript, jQuery e Ajax.
+• Solid proficiency in ASP, SQL Server, HTML, CSS, JavaScript, jQuery, and Ajax.
-• Conhecimentos básicos de Angular, Angular Material, pré-processadores CSS, mensageria, Docker e DevSecOps.
+• Basic knowledge of Angular, Angular Material, CSS preprocessors, messaging, Docker, and DevSecOps.
+• Agile development methodologies: Scrum and Kanban.

+💬 Let's Connect:
+Open to networking, discussions on technology, innovation, and collaboration opportunities.

+Email: contato@lucasbarbosa.com.br